equalsraf/kabal/doc/kabal.md

 ## CONFIG FILE

-The configuration file is an sectionless ini file
+The configuration file is a sectionless ini file

 *log*
   The path of your log file (default: /home/username/.kabal/log)